|Title||BARBIE BIFT FASHION DESIGN COMPETITION|

 Chinese girls fell in love with Barbie. • Awareness of Barbie increased by 39% following the competition. • 35,000 6-11 year-old-girls competed in local Style Your Barbie competitions.
 Ten won spots in the Barbie BIFT Fashion Design Competition. • 300+ BIFT design students signed up for the competition.
 Ten were selected as finalists. • TV coverage of the competition’s grand finale was rerun five times by the national Travel TV channel and picked up by 56 regional stations, reaching 9.85 million unique viewers.
 Chinese girls purchased Barbie. • Campaign named Mattel’s Campaign of the Year.
 Chinese girls inspired first Chinese Barbie. • The first China BIFT Barbie doll will go on sale in 2014.
 The winner of the Barbie BIFT Fashion Design Competition inspired her fashion collection.
 For the first time, girls throughout the world will be able to collect Barbie – China styled.

 Phase One: Ten BIFT teams – one finalist design student plus one finalist little girl -- were selected to design a daytime outfit and evening gown.
 Finalists were announced at a press conference, which also hosted underpriveleged daughters of migrant workers, arranged through China’s first officially-registered NGO, the largest non-profit organisation focused on child welfare.
 Phase Two: Mattel’s chief designer lectured at BIFT, and gave press interviews.
 Other Mattel executives and designers mentored students.
 Various media cannels carried competition messages.
 The kick-off press conference was broadcast live on television.
 Barbie had her own page on China’s widely-popular Weibo microblogging website.
 She tweeted updates.
 Students engaged through social networking.
 Phase Three: Bronze, silver and gold winners were named during 30-minute televised grand finale, on China’s top national fashion and beauty programme “Pretty Women.”
-Judges included leading Chinese designer, fashion blogger from Harper’s Bazaar China, plus BIFT’s principal and Barbie’s chief designer.
+Judges included leading Chinese designer, the fashion blogger from Harper’s Bazaar China, plus BIFT’s principal and Barbie’s chief designer.

 Mattel, a world leader in the design, manufacture and marketing of toys, launched Barbie in March 1959 – and she became the most popular fashion doll ever introduced.
 But that popularity failed to find a foothold in China, even after eight years of officially being sold in China.
 The general perception was that Barbie was western, meant for the privileged daughters of wealthy parents, and radiated values not compatible with Chinese girls and their mothers.
 As a result, Barbie was relegated to the retail shelves and sales were sluggish.